maskegger/guide/index.md

     └── tables/
 ```

-When you are ready to update the paper, copy **analysis/results/figures/** and **analysis/results/tables/** to **paper/**, which contains manuscript files.
+When you are ready to update your manuscript, copy **analysis/results/figures/** and **analysis/results/tables/** to **paper/**, which contains manuscript files.
 Additional documents such as literature references can be stored in **paper/** or in a separate, standalone folder at the top the project directory.

 ## Programs